Roasted-Beet and Citrus Salad With Ricotta and Pistachio Vinaigrette

 Directions

 1. Preheat oven to 375°F (190°C).
 Fold a 12- by 24-inch sheet of aluminum foil in half to form a square.
 Crimp 2 edges to form a pouch.
-Toss beets, 1 tablespoon (15ml) olive oil, rosemary or thyme sprigs (if using), and salt and pepper to taste in a medium bowl until beets are coated.
+Toss beets, 1 tablespoon (15ml) olive oil, thyme or rosemary sprigs (if using), and salt and pepper to taste in a medium bowl until beets are coated.
 Add to pouch and crimp remaining edge to seal.
 (If using multiple colors of beets, roast in separate pouches.)
 Transfer to a rimmed baking sheet and place in oven.
 Roast until beets are completely tender and a toothpick or cake tester inserted into a beet through foil meets little to no resistance, about 1 1/2 hours.
 Remove from oven and allow to cool.
 When beets are cool enough to handle, peel by gently rubbing skin under cold running water.
 Cut beets into 1 1/2–inch chunks.
 Beets can be cooked and stored in the refrigerator for up to 5 days.

 2. Place pistachios in a mortar and pound with pestle until lightly crushed but not totally pulverized.
 (You can also chop them with a knife.)
 Transfer half of nuts to a large bowl and reserve the rest for garnish.